gena/corona-ee-dashboard/README.md

 ## Data

-The main source of data for the dashboard is: https://github.com/CSSEGISandData/COVID-19.
+The main data source for this dashboard is: https://github.com/CSSEGISandData/COVID-19.

 ## Description